SAES Getters: Products

 The SAES group's organizational structure is composed of three units dedicated to different technologic solutions: Industrial Applications Business Unit, Shape Memory Alloys (SMA) Business Unit, Business Development Unit.

 Industrial Applications Business Unit

 Electronic & Photonic Devices

 The SAES group provides advanced technological solutions to the electronic devices of a wide range of markets, including the aeronautical, medical, industrial, security, defence, and basic research sectors.
 The products developed in this division include getters of different types and formats, alkaline metal dispensers, cathodes, and materials for thermal management.
 The offered products are employed in various devices such as X-ray tubes, microwave tubes, solid-state lasers, electron sources, photomultiplier, and radiofrequency amplification systems.

-Sensors & Detectors
+Sensors and Detectors

 SAES Getters produces getters of different types and formats that are employed in various devices such as night vision devices based on infrared sensors, pressure sensors, gyroscopes for navigation systems, and MEMS devices of various natures.